Supporting History teaching and research in UK universities: a toolkit

 The source for History GCSE and A-Level enrolments (and grades) for England, Wales and Northern Ireland is the Joint Council for Qualifications (JQC) which provides data for 2020-2023.
 In each case, figures are available for enrolments in England, Wales and Northern Ireland.

-From January 2023, data on History enrolments at GCSE and A-Level are available annually from the British Academy.
-See their report ‘Studying Shape: 2022’ which provides data on student numbers for History (and other subjects) between 2012 and 2023.
+From October 2024, data on History enrolments at GCSE and A-Level are available annually from the British Academy via a new SHAPE Indicators tool.
+See also their report ‘Studying Shape: 2022’ which provides data on student numbers for History (and other subjects) between 2012 and 2023.
 Figures used in the report are available via the British Academy’s accompanying SHAPE Indicators page.
-For analysis of the report see ‘Subjects at risk – assessing the health of the social sciences and humanities’ (Wonkhe, 11 January 2023).
+For further analysis of the report see ‘Subjects at risk – assessing the health of the social sciences and humanities’ (Wonkhe, 11 January 2023).

-A summary of 2023 enrolments for A-Level History, plus trends over time and against other arts, humanities and social science subjects, is available in this RHS blog post: Student Numbers in History for A-Level and Scottish Highers, 2023 (August 2023).
+A summary of 2024 enrolments for A-Level, Scottish Higher and GCSE History, plus trends over time and against other arts, humanities and social science subjects, is available in this RHS blog post: Student Numbers in History for A-Level, GCSE, and Scottish Highers, 2024 (August 2024).

 b).
 History enrolments at National 5 and Highers (Scotland)